Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 Permanent RV Surge Protector

-Alternatively, you could get a permanent surge protector.
+Alternatively, you could get a permanent RV surge protector.
 A permanent or hardwired surge protector is directly and permanently hardwired into your RV.

 It is usually installed underneath your rig, in the same compartment that you typically use to access your rig’s power cord.
 When connecting it, you place it between the power base and your camper’s electronics.